Sorry, this program is not available for local students.

 From the creation of freehand to computer aided design sketches and technical drawings, you’ll learn how to prepare, cut and sew the necessary components using a variety of materials to create uniquely original shoes.

 Local students can take this program as a traineeship.
-Contact the School of Fashion and Textiles on +61 3 9925 9102 for details.
+Email Liz Debono in the School of Fashion and Textiles or call +61 3 9925 9102 for details.

-In state-of-the-art facilities at RMIT’s Brunswick campus, you will study under industry-experienced teachers with up-to-date knowledge of the market and the latest trends and innovations.
+In state-of-the-art facilities at RMIT’s Brunswick campus, you will study under an industry experienced teacher who has up-to-date knowledge of the market and of the latest trends and innovations in footwear design and construction.

 - sewing machines